Alex1boss/Innventa-chatbot1/DEPLOY.md

 ### 2. Keepalive Service

-The `keepalive.js` script runs in the background to prevent the application from being idled by Render.
+The `keepalive.cjs` script runs in the background to prevent the application from being idled by Render.
 This script:
 - Performs internal health checks every 5 minutes
 - Can be configured to ping an external URL to keep the service active

 ### 3. External Monitoring

-The `external-monitoring.js` script can be run on a separate server to monitor the application's health from outside.
+The `external-monitoring.cjs` script can be run on a separate server to monitor the application's health from outside.
 This script:
 - Pings the application's health endpoint every 5 minutes
 - Retries failed health checks up to 3 times
 - Can be extended to send alerts when the application is unreachable

 ## Troubleshooting

+### ESM/CommonJS Compatibility

+This application contains a mix of ESM and CommonJS modules.
+The following files have been specifically set up as CommonJS files (with .cjs extension):
+- `render-start.cjs`: Main startup script for Render deployment
+- `keepalive.cjs`: Background service to prevent idling
+- `external-monitoring.cjs`: Optional external health monitoring
+- `test-deployment.cjs`: Test script for verifying deployment

+If you encounter errors like `ReferenceError: require is not defined in ES module scope`, you may need to ensure the file extensions are correct.

 ### API Keys